mrehkopf/vcs/README.md

 - Non-GUI code interacts with the GUI through a wrapper interface ([src/display/display.h](src/display/display.h), instantiated for Qt in [src/display/qt/d_main.cpp](src/display/qt/d_main.cpp)).
 If you wanted to implement the GUI with something other than Qt, you could do so by creating a new wrapper that implements this interface.
     - There is, however, currently some bleeding of Qt functionality into non-GUI regions of the codebase, which you would need to deal with also if you wanted to fully excise Qt.
 Namely, in the units [src/record/record.cpp](src/record/record.cpp), [src/common/disk.cpp](src/common/disk.cpp), and [src/common/csv.h](src/common/csv.h).

-**OpenCV.** VCS makes use of the [OpenCV](https://opencv.org/) 3.2.0 library for image filtering and scaling, and for video recording.
-The binary distribution of VCS for Windows includes a pre-compiled DLL of OpenCV 3.2.0 compatible with MinGW 5.3.
+**OpenCV.** VCS makes use of the [OpenCV](https://opencv.org/) 3.2.0 library for image filtering/scaling and video recording.
+The binary distribution of VCS for Windows includes a pre-compiled DLL compatible with VCS and MinGW 5.3.
 - The dependency on OpenCV can be removed by undefining `USE_OPENCV` in [vcs.pro](vcs.pro).
 If undefined, most forms of image filtering and scaling will be unavailable, and video recording will not be possible.
+- Q: Why does VCS use such an old version of OpenCV?
+A: To maintain compatibility with Windows XP (useful for e.g. virtual machines).

 **RGBEasy.** On Windows, VCS uses Datapath's RGBEasy 1.0 API to interface with the capture hardware.
 The drivers for your Datapath capture card should include and have installed the required libraries, though you may need to adjust the paths to them in [vcs.pro](vcs.pro).
 - If you want to remove VCS's the dependency on RGBEasy, replace `CAPTURE_API_RGBEASY` with `CAPTURE_API_VIRTUAL` in [vcs.pro](vcs.pro).
 This will also disable capturing, but will let you run the program without the Datapath drivers/dependencies installed.
 - The specific RGBEASY headers and libraries used to build the official version of VCS come from the VisionRGB-PRO driver package v8.1.2.
+- Q: Why does VCS use such an old version of the RGBEasy API?
+A: To support the VisionRGB-PRO.

 **Video4Linux.** On Linux, VCS uses Datapath's Video4Linux driver to interface with the capture hardware.
 For this to work, you should install the latest Datapath Vision Linux driver (may not support kernel 5+).
 - If you want to remove VCS's the dependency on the Video4Linux driver, replace `CAPTURE_API_VIDEO4LINUX` with `CAPTURE_API_VIRTUAL` in [vcs.pro](vcs.pro).
 This will also disable capturing, but will let you run the program without the Datapath drivers installed.